openhab/org.openhab.binding.zwave/doc/shenzhen/powerplug_0_0.md

 ### Parameter 4: Maximum alarm current

 Max current for over-current notification
-Defines maximum current, if the current plug provide to load great than this parameter, the plug will send over-current notification to main controller and the LED will be turn RED, but plug cannot cut-off power.
-Value must be less than parameter 3#.
+<p&gtDefines maximum current, if the current plug provide to load great than this parameter, the plug will send over-current notification to main controller and the LED will be turn RED, but plug cannot cut-off power.
+Value must be less than parameter 3#.</p&gt
 Values in the range 1 to 15 may be set.

 The manufacturer defined default value is ```12```.